okfn-brasil/serenata-de-amor/CONTRIBUTING.md

 You can user [Docker](https://docs.docker.com/engine/installation/) and [Docker Compose](https://docs.docker.com/compose/install/) to have a working environment:

-1. Start the environment (it might take a while, the base image has 6.88GB and we also pull in lots of dependencies): `$ docker-compose up -d`.
 1. Create your `config.ini` file from the example: `$ cp config.ini.example config.ini`
-1. Run the script to download data and other useful files: `$ docker-compose run --rm research python src/fetch_datasets.py`
+1. Build the tags with `$ docker-compose build`
+1. Start the environment (it might take a while, hurry not): `$ docker-compose up -d`.
 1. You can start Jupyter Notebooks and access them at [localhost:8888](http://localhost:8888): `$ docker-compose run --rm research jupyter notebook`

 If you want to access the console: